aromahyang/Tekken8-API/README.md

 This API provides Tekken 8 move data and notation generation tools, sourced from WavuWiki.
 It includes features to retrieve and search movesets, and a notation maker that detects starter frames and generates button notation images.

+# Disclaimer

+This application is not affiliated with, endorsed, sponsored, or specifically approved by Bandai Namco Entertainment Inc., the creators and publishers of the Tekken series.
+Tekken8-API are fan-made projects created for informational and entertainment purposes only.
+All game-related content, data, and assets are the property of their respective owners.

+These tools do not provide official data from Bandai Namco and are not intended to infringe on any copyrights or trademarks.
+Any use of these applications is at the user’s own discretion, and we do not guarantee the accuracy or completeness of any game-related information provided.

 # Features

 - **Notation Maker**: Detects the starter frame for any move and creates images with the button notation.